-The topics in the Dial-A-Law series provide only general information on legal issues within the Province of Alberta.
+The topics in the Dial-A-Law series provide general information on legal issues within the Province of Alberta.
 The purpose of this topic is to inform you of your legal rights and responsibilities.
 This is not legal advice.
 If you require legal advice, you should contact a lawyer.

 This topic discusses your appearance as a witness in Court.

 If you are served a Notice to attend in a civil or family trial, you will receive a small payment for your attendance unless you are an expert witness.
 You may approach the party who issued you the notice to appear as their witness to request greater compensation than the legal minimum.
 If you are subpoenaed in a criminal trial, there is no fee paid for your appearance.
 If you are a witness for the defence, request from the lawyer for any expenses.
 If you are a Crown witness, you are entitled to reasonable travel and accommodation expenses if the trial is in a place other than where you live.
 Other expenses may be considered by applying to the clerk.
 For any other questions regarding payment of expenses, discuss them with the court administration office.
 Witnesses who are victims of crime may seek restitution or take civil action for recovery of costs or losses from the offender.

 When it is your turn to testify, the Court Clerk will call you and ask you to take the witness box.
 You will be asked to state and spell your full name.
 You will be asked whether you wish to swear an oath on a Bible that you will tell the truth or whether you wish to affirm that you will tell the truth.
 You may take the oath appropriate to your own religion.
 You may also indicate your preference to the court clerk when you present your legal notice.
 Take your oath or affirmation seriously.
-If you lie on the witness stand, you could be charged with perjury, a serious crime which carries a maximum of 14 years imprisonment.
+If you lie on the witness stand, you could be charged with perjury, a serious crime which carries a maximum of 14 years in prison.
 Innocent mistakes or honest errors are not perjury.
 If you make a mistake while giving evidence or you are unsure about an answer, let the judge know.
 You may also ask the judge whenever you have any questions or concerns.
 Do not mislead the Court by giving an incorrect answer.
 Remember that the court is interested in your version of what happened.

 If you are a Crown witness for a criminal trial, the Crown Prosecutor will ask questions first.
 The defence lawyer then “cross‑examines.”
 The opposite order is the case if you are a defence witness.
 You must answer the questions the lawyers ask you but feel free to disagree with any suggestions made on cross‑examination.
 After cross-examination the Crown Prosecutor may choose to question further in “re-direct”.
 In a civil trial, the plaintiff lawyer will present their case first and ask questions, and the defence will cross-examine.
 Again, the plaintiff lawyer may redirect.
-Then the defence will present their case and will ask questions, and redirect after the plaintiff cross-examines.
+Then the defence will present their case and will ask questions and redirect after the plaintiff cross-examines.